On the Cauchy problem for stochastic parabolic equations in H\"older spaces: Auxiliary estimates for the model equation

 \section{Auxiliary estimates for the model equation}

 In order to prove Theorem \ref{schauder1}, we start by considering the model equation

 where $\aij$ and $\sik$ are predictable processes, independent of $x$, and satisfy the stochastic parabolic condition \eqref{parab}.
 We first prove some auxiliary estimates for the model equation in this section, and then proceed to the interior H\"older estimate in the next section.

-Notice that we may extend \eqref{model} into the entire space $\R^n\x\R$ by a proper transform.
+In the following two sections we mainly concern the local estimates for the equation \eqref{model}, so we can only focus on the estimates around the origin on account of translation.
+Indeed, we can reduce the estimates around a point $(x_0,t_0)$ to the estimates around the origin by use of the change of variables $(x,t)\mapsto (x-x_0,t-t_0)$.
+For this reason, {\em we may consider \eqref{model} in the entire space $\R^n\times\R$.} On the other hand, if $u$ satisfies \eqref{model} in $\R^n\times[0,\infty)$ with $u(x,0)=0$, the zero extensions of $u$, $f$ and $g$ (i.e., these function are defined to all equal zero for $t<0$) satisfy the equation in the entire space, where the extension of coefficients and Wiener processes are quite easy; for example, we can define $\aij(t) = \delta^{ij}$ and $\sik(t)=0$ for $t<0$, and $\BM_t := \tilde{\BM}_{-t}$ for $t<0$ with $\tilde{\BM}$ being an independent copy of $\BM$.

 Let $\Dom \subset \R^n$, and $H^m(\Dom)=W^{m,2}(\Dom)$ be the usual Sobolev spaces.
 Let $I\subset\R$ and $Q=\Dom\x I$.
 Define

 For $r>0$, we denote

 and simply write $B_r = B_r(0)$, $Q_r = Q_r(0,0)$.